garethtdavies/docker-masterclass/README.md

 `latest`) again.

-However, if we now change something that alters the image that we build, this will change matters slightly.
+However, if we now change something that alters the image that we build, this will change he situation.
 In your code editor, change `index.js` and add a line at the very top that says:
 ```
 // This comment changes the image